Riding the chairlift safely

 The rules on accompanying persons also vary from country to country.
 In some countries it has to be a parent or guardian, in others a person who is at least 16 years old is enough.
 Some ski resorts even have special lanes for ski school children.

 If children or even nervous beginners are riding the chairlift, it helps to calm them down during the ride and explain the rules again.
-Those who are more experienced should take over the lifting and closing of the bars.
+Those who are more experienced should take over the raising and closing of the bars.

 It is generally advisable to teach children how to ride the chairlift at a ski school.
 This way, even the little ones can ride the chairlift safely.